gaabsjrer/data_structures/README.md

-# Data Structure
+# Data Structures

 A repository for my lessons in the Data Structures discipline.

-- **Tic-Tac-Toe**: A classic game but played against a AI the makes impossible win.
+- **Tic-Tac-Toe**: A classic game, but played against an AI that makes winning impossible.

-- **Sort Algorithms**: A time execution comparative between insertion and selection sort with diferent instances size.
+- **Sorting Algorithms**: A time execution comparison between insertion sort and selection sort with different instance sizes.

-- **Sequential List**: Sequential List implemented with examples of methods uses.
+- **Sequential List**: A sequential list implemented with examples of method usage.

 - **Linked List**: ...
--